lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 This is exactly the QUMOND construction (Milgrom 2010, PRD 82, 043523).
 A fully covariant action formulation is deferred to future work.

+**Note on alternative formulations:** During development, we explored formulations involving direct modification of the stress-energy tensor (non-minimal matter coupling, e.g., $G_{\mu\nu} \propto T_{\mu\nu} \times \Sigma$) and modified teleparallel actions.
+These approaches were discarded because they reintroduce the conceptual problems of non-geodesic motion and ill-defined particle acceleration that the QUMOND-like formulation avoids.
+The theory presented here uses minimal matter coupling exclusively.

 ### Covariant Coherence Scalar (Primary Formulation)

 **The coherence scalar C is the primary formulation** that determines gravitational enhancement.
 The full covariant definition is: